About

 MountainTrue has been a homecoming.
 I’m back in WNC where I belong.

-In 2008, I was given the opportunity to return to North Carolina as the executive director of the Western North Carolina Alliance - now MountainTrue - to fight for the very mountains that generations of my family have cherished.
-At MountainTrue, I’ve led the organization through an incredible period of growth, from a scrappy organization of 5 people to a staff of 23 dedicated environmental professionals.
+In 2008, I was given the opportunity to return to North Carolina as the executive director of the Western North Carolina Alliance – now MountainTrue – to fight for the very mountains that generations of my family have cherished.
+At MountainTrue, I led the organization through an incredible period of growth, from a scrappy organization of 5 people to a staff of over 20 dedicated environmental professionals.
+With my senate duties, I no longer serve as a director of MountainTrue, but I remain involved as a senior policy advisor.

 In the years that I’ve been at MountainTrue, the organization has helped protect our public lands from irresponsible logging projects, developed an E. coli monitoring program in the French Broad and three other watersheds, and pushed the NC Department of Transportation to come up with better alternatives for the I-26 Connector Project.
 I led our work to make Duke Energy clean up their coal ash pits and retire the coal-fired power plant at Lake Julian.
 I also led our state legislative advocacy efforts, through which we have secured important protections and millions of dollars for environmental projects in Western North Carolina.